Dcamy/Dcamy/README.md

-- 👋 Hi, I’m Danny Bordwell, born and raised in Alaska, married and living in Thailand with a baby on the way.
+- 👋 Hi, I’m Danny, born and raised in Alaska, married and living in Thailand with a baby on the way.

 - 👀 I’m interested in a lot different topics and currently working on a YouTube channel about GitHub projects called UnderDawgs.
 The ultimate goal of the channel is to attract consulting clients and grow my name in the devment space.